evhub/coconut/README.rst

            print("x = " + str(a))
     x = 3

-\6. *But...* **Coconut supports lazy lists.**
+\6. *But...* **Coconut supports lazy evaluation.**

-Common to functional programming, but missing from Python, are lazily-evaluated lists.
-Coconut's powerful constructs for working with lazy lists allows for such cool things as:
+Common to functional programming, but missing from Python, is lazy evaluation, where expressions aren't evaluated until they're needed.
+Coconut's powerful constructs for lazy evaluation allows for such cool things as:

     >>> def natural_numbers(n=0) = (n,) :: natural_numbers(n+1)
     >>> natural_numbers()$[0:5] |> list |> print